IRA 101: What they are and how they can help you save for retirement

 Two important things to note here:

-- Contributions to all of your IRA accounts combined cannot exceed the IRS’ annual limit, which is $6,500 in 2023.
+- When combined, contributions to all of your IRA accounts in a tax year cannot exceed the IRS’ annual limit, which is $7,000 in 2025.
 (For example, you can’t contribute $6,000 to a Roth IRA with Guideline and another $2,000 with another institution.)

 - Only new deposits count as a contribution.
-If you are consolidating accounts and simply rolling money over to an IRA, that does not count as a contribution.
+If you are consolidating accounts and simply rolling money over from a qualified retirement plan to an IRA, that does not count as a contribution.

 Can I have a 401(k) and an IRA?

 Yes.
-It’s a common misconception that you can only have a 401(k) or an IRA, but you can have and contribute to both.
+It’s a common misconception that you can only have a 401(k) plan or an IRA, but you can have and contribute to both, with both retirement account types having their own contribution limits.

 How much does an IRA cost?

-Like a 401(k), an IRA typically has account management fees, which are a percentage of the value of your portfolio.
-When choosing an IRA, it’s a good idea to understand and compare account management fees across different account providers, as those fees can add up.
+Like a 401(k) plan, an IRA typically has account management fees, which can be a percentage of the value of your portfolio.
+When choosing an IRA, it’s could be a good idea to understand and compare account management fees across different account providers, as those fees can add up.
 You’ll also need to consider the expense ratios, which are the cost of the investments themselves.

 At Guideline, we’ve made it our mission to help everyone arrive at a secure retirement, which is why we’ve designed an IRA that is: